Big Blue Kitten: 2015: seven-year-old season

 Big Blue Kitten began his fifth season in the Grade III Fort Marcy Handicap at Belmont on May 2.
-Ridden as usual by Bravo, he started favorite in an eight-runner field and won by two and a quarter lengths from Howe Great with the Travers Stakes winner V E Day in sixth.
-Bravo explained his tactics by saying "if you just point him at horses, he'll run them down.
+Ridden as usual by Bravo, he started favorite in an eight-runner field and won by two and a quarter lengths from Howe Great with Travers Stakes winner V E Day in sixth.
+Bravo explained his tactics by saying, "If you just point him at horses, he'll run them down.
 And ever since the first time I rode, that's all I've done—point him at horses."
 In the Grade I Manhattan Handicap at the same track in June, he struggled to obtain a clear run in the straight before finishing second, two and three quarter lengths behind his stable companion Slumber.
-Big Blue Kitten and Slumber met again in the United Nations Stakes on Monmouth on July 5, where the other contenders included Main Sequence, Twilight Eclipse and the San Luis Rey Handicap winner Ashleyluvssugar.
+Big Blue Kitten and Slumber met again in the United Nations Stakes on Monmouth on July 5, where the other contenders included Main Sequence, Twilight Eclipse, and San Luis Rey Handicap winner Ashleyluvssugar.
 After being restrained by Bravo as usual, he produced a strong late run to take the lead a furlong out and won the race for the second time, beating Slumber by a length and a half.
 Joe Bravo described the winner as "just like an old glass of wine, he keeps getting better with age".

-In August Big Blue Kitten was sent to Chicago to contest the Arlington Million and started 3/1 joint favorite alongside Slumber and the Stars and Stripes Stakes winner The Pizza Man.
+In August, Big Blue Kitten was sent to Chicago to contest the Arlington Million and started 3/1 joint favorite alongside Slumber and Stars and Stripes Stakes winner The Pizza Man.
 He was held up for his customary late charge but failed by a neck to catch The Pizza Man.
-On September 26 Big Blue Kitten made his third attempt to win the Joe Hirsch Turf Classic Stakes at Belmont.
+On September 26, Big Blue Kitten made his third attempt to win the Joe Hirsch Turf Classic Stakes at Belmont.
 He started second favorite behind the Bowling Green Handicap winner Red Rifle in a field which also included Slumber and Twilight Eclipse.
-He was held up as usual before overtaking the pace-setter Shining Copper in the last quarter mile.
+He was held up as usual before overtaking pace-setter Shining Copper in the last quarter mile.
 He opened up a clear advantage and held off the late challenge of Slumber to win by three quarters of a length.
-The winning time of 2:23.9 was a new turf track record and the fastest mile and a half ever run at Belmont, beating Secretariat's 2:24.0 on dirt in the 1973 Belmont Stakes.
+The winning time of 2:23.9 was a turf track record and the fastest mile and a half ever run at Belmont, beating Secretariat's 2:24.0 on dirt in the 1973 Belmont Stakes.

 Big Blue Kitten ended his season in the Breeders' Cup Turf at Keeneland on October 31.
 He proved the best of the North American horses as he finished a close third to the European challengers Found and Golden Horn.

 In the Eclipse Awards for 2015, Big Blue Kitten was named American Champion Male Turf Horse, taking 134 of the 261 votes to win from Golden Horn and The Pizza Man.